 The result? brighter and more radiant skin and improved skin texture.
 The collagen remodelling continues post-therapy over the next few months, producing improvement in deep wrinkle and scar reduction.

 Some patients even reported experiencing skin tightening – a delightful “late” result in skin improvement.

-It is always advisable to consult an accredited dermatologist to solve any skin problems.
+It is always advisable to consult an accredited skin specialist to solve any skin problems.